Drama and Theatre Studies

 Girls can opt to take Extra Drama, which leads to the Trinity Guildhall examinations and beyond.
 Extra Drama pupils in Years 7 to 9 put on a showcase of their Shakespeare work every year in the Rose Theatre, while the Year 10 girls perform contemporary pieces.

 There are plenty of opportunities for girls to perform on stage.
-In the 2018-19 academic year, the department have put on Antigone, The Blue Electric Wind, The House of Bernarda Alba, Second Person Narrative and Little Women.
+In the 2018-19 academic year, the department have put on Antigone, Out of Love, The Blue Electric Wind, The House of Bernarda Alba, Second Person Narrative and Little Women.
 Every year the Drama Captain directs a play of her own choosing, which this year was Out of Love.
 Year 8 drama teachers produce a reduced Shakespeare performance, and the Extra Drama pupils perform monologues and duologues in An Evening with the Bard.
 There is also an annual House drama festival, the entries for which are directed by the Sixth Form Drama Captains, and the pupil-led open platform A New Narrative, in which girls can perform new and original material in a relaxed studio environment.